 I want to see my clients achieve their dreams to become lawyers.
 Helping them tell their stories keeps my writing skills sharp and funds my advocacy work to promote human rights and fight corruption.

-Yes, I am happy to speak and answer questions about the law school admissions process near the New York area.
-I am particularly eager to give presentations in under-served communities, because no one should feel left out of the law school admissions process.
+Yes, I am happy to speak and answer questions about the law school admissions process near New York or online.
+I particularly enjoy presenting to audiences of under-served applicants.

 Yes.
 Email me for more information!